EngCode/wp5starter/wp-content/themes/tornado/README.md

 	-'Create and Customize Your Custom Post Types as the Frontend Provide or Needs' -'Validate and Create Default Values for Any Interactive Part in Your Theme' -'Create and Integrate the Theme Design With Gutenberg Editor'

+**Think Smartly and Always Remember the User is Dumb that's why we should think for him it's our job**

 ---------------------
 ##### Tornado Theme Structure